pubpub-zz/ppInk/readme.md

 * Open global settings
 * save the files : The new entries will be added.

+### running ppInk

+ppInk can be executed from any folder.
+If the folder has limited rights and can not write in the folder, images and config and translation files will be copied to
+%APPDATA%\ppInk.
+This allow ppInk to be run by many users with different setups.

+you can also indicate an other folder with your setup in the command line using ppink -c _config folder_

 ### Rest API

 In order to allow customisation, ppInk provides now a REST API allowing control from an external program/device such as a streamdesk from Elgato or touchPortal: